gmcninch-tufts/2024-Sp-Math087/course-assignments/MidRep1--2024-02-16--solution.md

 ```

-We can now run the linear program modeling a strike in LA:
+With the updated inequality constraints, we can run the linear program modeling a strike in LA:

 ``` python
 LA_strike_costs_result = linprog(costs_obj,